Danny Johnson (footballer): Leyton Orient

 On 27 January 2020, Johnson signed for EFL League Two side Leyton Orient.
 He scored his first goal on 22 February, scoring the last goal in a 2–2 draw with Oldham Athletic.
 At the end of the 2020–21 season, Johnson was offered a new contract to remain in East London.

 Mansfield Town

 On 10 June 2021, Johnson was announced to have agreed a two-year deal to join Mansfield Town having rejected the offer of a new contract at Orient.

 Walsall (loan)

 On 23 July 2022, Johnson signed for fellow League Two club Walsall on a six-month loan deal.
 He scored a hat trick on his competitive debut when Walsall beat Hartlepool on the first day of the season on July 30.
 Johnson would have a very successful short loan spell with Walsall, scoring 15 goals in 30 games.
 Amid discussion of returning to the Saddlers, Johnson returned to his parent club following the expiry of his loan on 16 January 2023.

+Return to Mansfield

+Upon his return to the club, amid claims he was unhappy, Johnson was accused of tying his shoelaces in order to deliberately not celebrate a goal for his side, a claim which he disputed.
+On 4 March, he scored his first goal since his recall in a 3–1 victory over AFC Wimbledon, celebrating by pretending to tie the laces on his boot in front of the travelling fans.

+He was released at the end of the 2022–23 season.